ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 [:fifth.intoxicant_bow:

+The whole point of the fifth bow is to make an effort to avoid all those intoxicant pastures that would overwheelm ourself.

-the whole point of the whole bow of non intoxication ... it is not about not drinking even a drop of alcohol ... it is not putting in those situations, in those pastures ... that are so intoxicating in themselves ... like the effect of drinking half a bottle of wine ... would impact the performance of someone who guards something precious ...
+It is not about the concrete fact not drinking even one ml of alcohol ...
+Tt is about the general attitude of not putting oneself in those situations, in those pastures, that are so intoxicating in themselves, that gives us the same intoxication effect than the drinking of a glass of wine or beer would impact the performance of a vigilant who is in charge of guarding a precious thing ...

+*do not let your heart to be stolen by saying "yes to mara"*

-with a drinking a bit of intoxicant... of poision... trying to satisfy our thirts for intoxication... then, we can't help but:
+with a drinking a bit of intoxicant , of water that we know poision is bended within ;
+trying to ¿satisfy? our unsatisfiable thirts for intoxicatin ... then, we can't help but :
 * lose the control
 * fall into no vigilance
 * not being able to tame ourselves and our animals
 * thus we careslessly behave like an animal
 * to the point that the animals go wild and the womb of our actions are rooted in akusala

 with [:
 * drinking